vinsin002/Emotion-Classification-of-Speech-Data/README.md

 - **Batch Size:** 64
 - **Validation Split:** 15%
 - **Class Weights:** Used to handle class imbalance.
-- **Callbacks:** EarlyStopping and ReduceLROnPlateau for robust training[1].
+- **Callbacks:** EarlyStopping and ReduceLROnPlateau for robust training.

 **Example Training Progress:**
 Rapid improvement in accuracy and loss over the first 20 epochs.
-Early stopping typically triggers around epoch 32, with the best validation accuracy observed near 68%[1].
+Early stopping typically triggers around epoch 32, with the best validation accuracy observed near 68%.

 ---